Going onstage (www.esplanade.com).

 Time taken : ~10mins

 Food is an important part of our lives.
 It not only gives us sustenance, but also brings joy.
 Shared meals draw us closer to our loved ones.
 However, food can also make us greedy and selfish.
-In this popular folktale from the Malay world, Batu Belah, Batu Bertangkup, we learn about how one person’s greed for food turns into a tragedy, and the importance of sharing our blessings and respecting our parents.
+In this popular Malay folktale, Batu Belah, Batu Bertangkup, we learn about how one person’s greed for food turns into a tragedy, and the importance of sharing our blessings and respecting our parents.

 Did you know that this tale was made into a filmRead the story and download the activity sheets at the end to find out more about Singapore's cinema history!

-Once upon a time, there lived a woman Mak Tanjung, in a rural village.
-She had two children, Melur and Pekan, whom she raised alone after her husband passed away.
-They had made a living through weaving and catching river fish, which she continued to do after her husband passed.
+A long time ago, there lived a woman called Mak Tanjung.
+She lived in a village with her two children, Melur and Pekan, whom she raised alone after her husband passed away.
+Before he passed, they made a living through weaving and catching river fish.
+Mak Tanjung continued to do so after his passing.

-However, as she was the sole breadwinner for the family, it was hard for Mak Tanjung to earn enough for her and her children, so they lived very frugally and ate whatever they could catch.
-Not a day goes by that she did not feel the loss of her husband, but for her children’s sakes, she swallowed her grief and continued working day in and day out, back aching and stomach grumbling.
+However, as she was the sole breadwinner for the family, it was hard for Mak Tanjung to earn enough for her and her children.
+So, they lived very frugally and ate whatever they could catch.
+Not a day went by that she did not feel the loss of her husband, but for her children’s sake, she swallowed her grief and continued working day in and day out.

-Mak Tanjung greatly enjoyed ikan tembakul, the giant mudskipper.
+Mak Tanjung greatly enjoyed eating ikan tembakul, a type of mudskipper.
 However, this fish was rare and quite difficult to catch.
 One lucky day, while fishing in the mangrove river near her home, she managed to catch the fish with her basket.

-“Finally!” she cried out loud with joy, “I have been dreaming about eating this fish for so long.”
+“Finally!” she cried out loud with joy.
+“I have been dreaming of eating this fish for so long.”

-Feeling grateful, she took her fish and brought it home to share with her children.
+Feeling grateful, she brought her catch home to share with her children.

 Upon arriving home, Mak Tanjung began to prepare it for cooking.
 To her delight, she discovered that the mudskipper had eggs insidethis was her favourite part of the fish and a rare treat.

-I cannot wait to share this with my children, Mak Tanjung thought to herself as she cooked the fish and its creamy delicious eggs in a simmering broth, which bubbled and danced as the fragrance of the spices wafted through the air.
-This was going to be the best meal she would have had since the day her husband passed.
+I cannot wait to share this with my children, Mak Tanjung thought to herself as she cooked the fish and its creamy delicious eggs in a simmering broth which bubbled and danced.
+The fragrance of the spices wafted through the air.
+This was going to be the best meal she would have since her husband passed.
 What a blessing it was!
 Her stomach croaked in agreement.

-After she had finished cooking, Mak Tanjung called out to her daughter Melur, who was the older of both siblings.
+After she had finished cooking, Mak Tanjung called out to her daughter Melur, who was the older of her two children.

-“I have cut the fish and the eggs into three portions,” she told her, “Keep one for yourself, and feed the other to your younger brother.
+“I have cut the fish and eggs into three portions,” she told her.
+“Keep one for yourself, and feed the other to your younger brother.
 Leave the last portion for me.
 Take more fish if you want to but leave some of the fish roe for me.”

 After instructing her daughter, Mak Tanjung then went to clean up and shower, leaving her children alone with the food.

-Melur, in an attempt to satisfy him, reluctantly handed over her portion of the fish eggs which she had yet to eat.
-Pekan finished her portion quickly too, but still wanted more and threw a tantrum, rolling around on the floor and asking for more.
-Desperate to calm him down, Melur handed him their mother’s portion of the food.
+In an attempt to appease her brother, Melur reluctantly handed over her portion of the eggs.
+Pekan finished her portion quickly too, but started crying for more.
+He threw a tantrum, rolling around on the floor, wailing and crying.
+Desperate to calm him down, Melur handed him their mother’s share.

-“You... ate all the food?
-There’s none left for me?”
-She asked quietly, as her daughter and son looked away from her.
+“You ate all the food?
+There’s nothing left for me?” she asked in disbelief, as her daughter and son looked away from her.

 “I’m sorry…” her daughter whispered, “he kept asking for more.
 I did not know what to do, Ibu.”